-WARNING: NEVER REPLACE A HYTREL SLEEVE WITH A RUBBER SLEEVE AS THESE SLEEVES HAVE COMPLETELY DIFFERENT RATINGS AND INTERCHANGING THEM CAUSE DAMAGE TO THE EQUIPMENT.
+WARNING: NEVER REPLACE A HYTREL SLEEVE WITH A RUBBER SLEEVE AS THESE SLEEVES HAVE COMPLETELY DIFFERENT RATINGS AND INTERCHANG-ING THEM CAN CAUSE DAMAGE TO THE EQUIPMENT.

-OPERATIONAL START-UP CHECKLIST
+SERIES 3000 HORIZONTAL PUMPS OPERATIONAL START-UP CHECKLIST

-Foundation level and baseplate grouted.
+- Foundation level and baseplate grouted.

 Foundation bolts tight.

 Coupling aligned without sleeve.

 Motor and pump mounting bolts tight.

-Suction and discharge connections secure.
+- Suction and discharge connections secure.

-Flush piping installed if required.
+- Flush piping installed if required.

-Electrical connections secure and covered.
+- Electrical connections secure and covered.

-Lubricate power-fame as required.
+- Lubricate power-frame as required.

-Ensure that coupling sleeve is not installed.
+- Ensure that coupling sleeve is not installed.

-Jog motor/Check rotation.
+- Jog motor/Check rotation.

-Turn pump shaft by hand, ensure that it does not bind.
+- Turn pump shaft by hand, ensure that it does not bind.

-Check shaft alignment and install coupling sleeve.
+- Check shaft alignment and install coupling sleeve.

-Ensure that all guards are in place.
+- Ensure that all guards are in place.

-Ensure seal is properly flushed.
+- Ensure seal is properly flushed.

-Fill casing tank with priming liquid
+- Suction valve is open, Discharge valve is slightly open.

-Suction valve is open.
-Discharge piping open to vent air.
+- Ensure that pump is primed.

-Start pump and adjust discharge valve to desired flow rate.
+- Start pump and open discharge valve to desired flow rate.

-Check flush water flow and pressure.
+- Check flush water flow and pressure.

-Check oil level if so equipped.
+- Check oil level if so equipped.

-Check for excessive vibration and oil temperature.
+- Check for excessive vibration and oil temperature.

-Check packing for leakage and mechanical seal for no leaks after run-in.
+- Check packing for leakage and mechanical seal for no leaks after run-in.